armanriazi/typescript-all-in-one/workspace/types/empty.md

 ## Never type
 The `never` type represents values that never occur.
 It is used to **denote functions or expressions that never return or throw an error.**

+### never vs null

+The `never` type is used to ensure that the default case is exhaustive and that TypeScript will raise an error if a new value is added to the Direction type without being handled in the switch statement.

+### Never use-cases

 For instance an infinite loop: